Prospective Applicants

 Brooks School of Public Policy booking page (choose Job & Internship Search)

-If you can’t find a time or don’t see your college listed, please go to the Cornell Career Services booking page (select ‘Funding Opportunities’)
+If you can’t find a time or don’t see your college listed, please go to the Cornell Career Services booking page or Office of National Fellowships booking page (select ‘Funding Opportunities’).

 Please stop by and visit with us!
 Unable to come and want to have a virtual office hour visit?
 Please e-mail seg@cornell.edu and we will schedule it!